gloinho/odin-recipes/README.md

 - How to use make p, ul, ol, em, h1 and so on...
 - How to put images using img src and their attributes
 - How to put relative links and absolute links
+- How to put the website online via GitHub
+- Practiced git commands